June 23, 2009

 Unlike traditional halter classes, all horses, regardless of sex, are shown together in ranch conformation.
 Horses must be shown in a good working halter, either rope, braided, nylon or plain leather.
 Horses are placed in relation to breed ideal, relative to balance, structural correctness and movement with appropriate breed and sex characteristics and adequate muscling.
 This class is only to be conducted after the other four classes have finished.

-The class guidelines have been taken from the 2009 AQHA rulebook, however they are by no means considered to be comprehensive.
-You should consult the rulebookfor details on these and other classes.
+The class guidelines have been taken from the AQHA Handbook of Rules and Regulations, however they are by no means considered to be comprehensive.
+You should consult the rulebook for details on these and other classes.